Pabasara715/Pabasara715/README.md

 ### <div align="center">👋😄 Hey there!
 I’m Pabasara, a passionate Computer Engineering Undergraduate at the University of Ruhuna Faculty of Engineering 🎓.</div>

-- 💻 I’m currently working on Busbuddy which is a comprehensive web-based solution designed for the management of individual and company-based private and public transport bus businesses.🚌

 - 🧠 I am currently diving into the realm of Artificial Intelligence, eagerly exploring its intricacies and applications.